junxit/us-congress-code/title-29/chapter-4b/sec-49l.md

 (June 6, 1933, ch.
 49, § 13, as added Pub.
 L. 97–300, title VI, § 601(h), formerly title V, § 501(h), Oct.
 13, 1982, 96 Stat.
 1397; renumbered title VI, § 601(h), Pub.
 L. 100–628, title VII, § 712(a)(1), (2), Nov.
 7, 1988, 102 Stat.
 3248; amended Pub.
 L. 97–404, § 5, Dec.
 31, 1982, 96 Stat.
 2027; Pub.
 L. 113–128, title III, § 307, July 22, 2014, 128 Stat.
 1627.)

 ## Notes

-### Amendment of Subsection (a)

-Pub.
-L. 113–128, title III, § 307, title V, § 506, July 22, 2014, 128 Stat.
-1627, 1703, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], subsection (a) of this section is amended to read as follows: “The activities carried out pursuant to section 49f of this title shall be subject to the performance accountability measures that are based on indicators described in section 3141(b)(2)(A)(i) of this title.”
-See 2014 Amendment note below.

 ### Prior Provisions